-Mix in the Flour until you get a smooth paste.
+Mix in the Flour until you get a smooth thick paste.

 Place the craquelin dough between two sheets of baking paper.
-Gently flatten it with your hands then use a Rolling Pin to roll it into a thin layer (about 2mm / 0.08inch thick) (1).
+Gently flatten it with your hands then use a Rolling Pin to roll it into a thin layer about 2mm - 1?16 thick (see note 1).

-Place in the freezer over a flat tray to chill for at least 1 hour (or 2 hours in the fridge).
+Place in the freezer over a flat tray to chill for at least 30 minutes to 1 hour - or until completely hard.

 Away from the heat, drop in the Flour at once then mix it in using a stiff spatula until a rough dough comes together.

-Place the pot back on low heat and stir the dough for 2 to 3 minutes to dehydrate it and remove any moisture (2)
+Place the pot back on low heat and stir the dough for 2 to 3 minutes to dehydrate it (see 2).

-Transfer the dough into the bowl of your mixer and set aside to cool down for at least 15 minutes, or until it gets back to room temperature (3)
+Transfer the dough into the bowl of your mixer and set aside to cool down for at least 15 minutes, or until it gets back to room temperature (see note 3)

 Whisk the Eggs in a separate bowl.
-Add them to the dough a little bit at the time, mixing well between each addition.
-The dough should be smooth before you add more eggs.
-When almost all of the eggs have been added, stop to check the consistency of the dough before adding more (4).
+Add the eggs to the dough a little bit at the time, mixing well until smooth between each addition.
+When almost all of the eggs have been added, stop to check the consistency of the dough before adding more (see note 4).

 Transfer the Choux Pastry into a Piping Bag fitted with a large round Piping tip.

-Pipe small balls of pastry (5) over a greased flat baking tray, leaving room between each choux as they will puff.
+Pipe small balls of pastry (see note 5) over a greased flat baking tray (or a tray lined with baking paper), leaving room between each choux as they will puff.